 To participate, teachers must apply and be selected to enroll.
-Priority is given to teams of 2 or more teachers in high-needs schools.
+Priority is given to teams of two or more teachers in high-needs schools.
 Teachers from the same school who teach different grades can attend different institutes.
 Each teacher must submit a separate application.

 Looking for Nature Museum offerings during the school year or outside of this grade band?
 Check out our Science on the Go program for grades K-8 to bring new curriculum units and materials, hands-on science teaching, and museum educators to your classroom by clicking here.

 “I love how we were able to connect everything we learned to real life by bringing kids here on a field trip!” -STN participant